-I offer a free 15 min phone call to us to discuss what support you require and an initial appointment (via Zoom or phone) for us both to decide whether to work together, this costs £35 and lasts about an hour.
+I offer a free 15 min phone call to us to have a conversation about what support you require.
+I then offer an initial session (usually via Zoom) for us to look at working together.
+As this is an important process and it usually takes an hour.

-Weekly Counselling sessions cost £45.
-Counselling sessions which are Single sessions or One at a Time Sessions, are £55.
+Weekly Counselling sessions and the initial session cost £45.
 Counselling Supervision and Consultative Supervision is £50 a session.
 Counselling sessions last 50 minutes at the Centre for Whole Health and 60 minutes in the woodland (this allows time to walk in and out of the woodland).

 I offer counselling outdoors in private woodland in BS8 on Mondays, Tuesdays and Wednesday mornings I work Wednesdays pm at BS3.